MarkEdmondson1234/me-blog/content/posts/culture-war-weapon-survey.md

 **I'm not naive enough to say that there are not people with extremist positions alluded to in the slurs, but my point is to amplify and label everyone on the 'other side' to those extreme positions is the abandoning of the centre, consensus politics that is needed to improve society.**

-> Quotes are examples I've taken from social media
+> Quotes are actual examples I've taken from social media

 Naturally I do not necessarily agree with any of the quotes, they are used as illustrations.

 ### Left weapons for use on the Right

-> That leader is a dysfunctional, philandering, profiteering, misleading, embarrassing, alcoholic, racist slob & that applies to his imbecilic cohorts too

 * **Stupid racist** - A problem when discussing immigration policies is the automatic labelling or people who ddon't want free movement as racist.
 When towns with rapidly changing populations of different cultures had integration problems, expressing concerns but to be shut down as being racist undoubtedly drove resentment.

+> That leader is a dysfunctional, philandering, profiteering, misleading, embarrassing, alcoholic, racist slob & that applies to his imbecilic cohorts too

 * **Nazi / Fascist** - Used by both sides, for the left this is usually for moves perceived to move towards police state or authoritarian government

 > Every school student should have to see “Rise of the Nazi’s”   So similar to his rise to power it’s very scary.
 Civics should be mandatory